 Beaver, William.
 Under Every Leaf: How Britain Played the Greater Game from Afghanistan to Africa.
 London: Biteback Publishing, 2012.

-Peake, Studies 57.3 (Sep 2013): "Working with new material found in the British National Archives," the author "provides the first complete account" of the British War Department's Intelligence Department (ID).
+Peake, Studies 57.3 (Sep 2013), and Intelligencer 20.2 (Fall-Winter 2013): "Working with new material found in the British National Archives," the author "provides the first complete account" of the British War Department's Intelligence Department (ID).
 The ID was created to provide intelligence "in finished form, unprejudiced by military biases."

 Beck, Alfred M. Hitler's Ambivalent Attaché: Lt.
 Gen. Friedrich von Boetticher in America, 1933-1941.
 Dulles, VA: Potomac, 2005.